lml/sketchily/spec/dummy/README.md

 ## Dummy

-A dummy application used for testing the sketchily engine.
+A dummy application used to test the Sketchily engine.